 Remember that the trulli of Alberobello are among the top tourist attractions in Italy.
 So, you can imagine how crowded Alberobello in summer can be.

 May, June, and September are the best months for visiting Alberobello and traveling to Puglia.
-These months come with reasonably priced accommodations, lesser crowds, and pleasant air temperatures for sightseeing.
+These months come with reasonably priced accommodations, fewer crowds, and pleasant air temperatures for sightseeing.

 October is also a good month for visiting Alberobello!
 I visited Alberobello in October, and I enjoyed it!